Above all else, I attribute my professional success to the relationships I’ve built.

 Never be afraid to go the extra mile.

-Recently, one of my favorite long-term clients was telling me about some difficult stuff she was facing in her personal life, combined with a really hectic period at work.
+Recently, one of my favorite long-term clients told me about some tough stuff she was facing in her personal life, combined with a hectic period at work.
 So I sent her flowers with a note that said I wanted her to have something to smile about for a moment.
-This small gesture that only took me a few minutes totally brightened her day.
+This small gesture that only took me a few minutes brightened her day.

 When you grab coffee with someone, pay for theirs.
 Offer to take on someone else’s work when they’re out sick or overwhelmed.
 Simple, thoughtful acts that take your focus off yourself and recognize that the other person has a tough job go a long way in relationship-building.